vikas-kk-prof/database-testing/Database testing.md

 1. practice the indexing on the table check all different types of indexing.

 2. check how to use rename, drop, with check option, local & cascaded view.

+## Practical 3

+1. Read and practice from Stored procedures upto triggers and update all the code block with you own practical example.

+2. Check about the what are Event in mysql, how to create and use it.